Becoming a Merchant

-University departments shall not enter into an outsourcing agreement with a third-party provider, including software applications for credit card processing, without prior approval.
+Without prior approval, university departments shall not enter into an outsourcing agreement with a third-party provider, including software applications for credit card processing.

 Outsourcing Credit Card Payments

-This requirement applies to all contracts, including outsourced functions if they involve credit card processing.
-The requirement does apply even when the University is not the merchant for the credit card processing.
+This requirement applies to all contracts, including outsourced functions, if they involve credit card processing.
+The requirement does apply even when the University is not the merchant for credit card processing.

 Complete Setup Forms

-Once the department has completed the initial meeting with Merchant Services and decided on the capture method, the appropriate setup form and documents must be completed.
-Merchant Services Section will identify the appropriate PCI Self Assessment (SAQ) questionnaire to be completed and the department will need to provide a workflow diagram and description.
+Once the department has completed the initial meeting with Merchant Services and decided on the capture method, the department must complete the appropriate setup form and documents.
+Merchant Services Section will identify the appropriate PCI Self Assessment (SAQ) questionnaire to be completed, and the department will need to provide a workflow diagram and description.
 These forms are reviewed and approved by the Merchant Services Section and PCI Team.
 Once approved, the forms are submitted to the NC Office of the State Controller to be reviewed and sent to SunTrust Merchant Services for setup.
 The requesting department must complete PCI DSS training prior to ‘go live’ of the merchant account.

 Credit Card Transaction Process